edbkei/dissertation/README.md

 * To stop test performance with 2 nodes

 In terminal 2: ./stop3nodes.sh

+* To start tcpdump

+In any terminal: ./starttcpdump.sh

 #### 3.1.2.2 VM2_Alice
 * To Start full Use Case